giffunis/QUIZ-FINAL/README.md

     $ npm install

-And to bring up the server:
+And to bring up the server(on port:5000):

-    $ npm start
+    $ foreman start

 #### 4. Links.